gizmecano/grav-theme-hereditor/README.md

   image: /user/images/avatar.png
 ```

+### Social links

 In order to set social profiles features to be embedded in _Hereditor_ theme configuration, add the following to your `/your/site/grav/user/config/site.yaml` file:

+1. `social.icon`: name of the social platform
+2. `social.link`: the main URL of the plateform
+3. `social.user`: the specific user name on the plateform

 ```yaml
 social: